 ‘But they came more recently.
 Not like Europeans and Asians who emigrated as early cavemen from Africa.
 You cannot compare that’ you might be thinking.

-Also, there is a lot of racial diversity in American blacks which is negated by the stupidity of the term African-American.
+Also, there is a lot of racial diversity in black American which is negated by the stupidity of the term African-American.
 They can have ancestors who were white, hispanic, african, or asian, etc. Just as there is a lot of brown in white, there are a lot of colors in black too.
-The ancestors of many American blacks do not only come from Africa.
+The ancestors of many black Americans do not only come from Africa.
 But we insist on reminding any American with dark or black skin that some very long time ago some ancestor did come from Africa.
 As if they might forget or not be able to figure it out.